 - Serving at a public agency;

-Students may either choose to be placed with an agency already approved or seek new agency approval by the student Public Service Liaison, Victoria David (Class of 2015).
+Students may either choose to be placed with an agency already approved or seek new agency approval by the student Public Service Liaison, Matt Brunell (Class of 2017).

 The place of service should be in Eastern Washington or North Idaho, with exceptions possible upon approval by the Public Service Liaison, who will consult with the Associate Dean of Students (e.g., a student may fulfill the requirement while out of the area during a semester break).

 Service hours must be submitted within one calendar year of completion.